 Internet hoaxes, questionable sources, the overly abused modern phrase “fake news”, click-bait sites and crazy memes bombard our daily life.
 We are deluged with questionable “new finds” and crazy conspiracy theories.
 As a society, we have been taken in by the promise of “hidden knowledge” as the gnostics of old.
 As I sit back and observe the culture, at times I wonder if we love lies and love deceit.

-Danger lurks, not just in “fake news”, but all the way up into worldviews.
-We could talk about bad ideas and behaviors that society accepts.
-We are talking about bad ideas, really bad ideas, not harmless deception like a magician’s deception.
+Danger lurks in more then just in “fake news.”
+We could talk about bad ideas society promotes.
+We could talk about behaviors that society promotes.
+We are talking about bad ideas, really bad ideas.

 Myth-Busting The Little Things

 Social media screams for our circumspection and vigilance to truth.
 The message on the meme gracing the top of this page is no exception.
 It’s spread on social media and it’s false.

 Now I’m no friend to many of Elizabeth Warren’s ideologies.
 However, does that mean I should spread lies about her?
 It seems some think that’s a fine thing to do.
 Propagating false information, known to be false, is wrong.
 But sharing lies and deception, even unknowingly, also degrades your credibility.
 Credibility is hard to acquire, and easily lost.

 With a quick check on the numerous fact checking and myth-busting sites, one can find the validity of many a claim, or lack there of.
 Yes, Snopes is probably the most popular of these types of sites.
 However, some say they don’t trust Snopes because of their left leaning bias – which may be true.